nicolaswill/codeql-workshop-runtime-values-c/session/session.md

 Although not in the scope of this workshop, a standard use-case for range analysis is reliably identifying integer overflow and validating integer overflow checks.

-First, simplify the `from...where...select`:

-1. Remove unnecessary `exists` clauses.
-2. Use `DataFlow::localExprFlow` for the buffer and allocation sizes, not `getValue().toInt()`

-Then, add the use of the `SimpleRangeAnalysis` library.
+Now, add the use of the `SimpleRangeAnalysis` library.
 Specifically, the relevant library predicates are `upperBound` and `lowerBound`, to be used with the buffer access argument.

-Experiment and decide which to use for this exercise (`upperBound`, `lowerBound`, or both).
+Notes:

-This requires the import
+-   This requires the import

         import semmle.code.cpp.rangeanalysis.SimpleRangeAnalysis
+-   We are not limiting the array access to integers any longer.
+Thus, we just use

+        accessIdx = access.getArrayOffset()
+-   To see the results in the order used in the C code, use

+        select bufferSizeExpr, buffer, access, accessIdx, upperBound(accessIdx) as accessMax

-<a id="orga42f2d0"></a>
+<a id="orgb23c26e"></a>

 ### Solution